danielselbachtechofc/server-dns-ipv4/README.md

 ## Usage

-1. Replace placeholders in `setup-dns-server.sh` with your actual server details:
+1. Replace placeholders in `server-dns-primary-ipv4.sh` with your actual server details:
    - `[YOUR_SERVER_IP]`
    - `[FORWARDER_1_IP]`, `[FORWARDER_2_IP]`
    - `[YOUR_DOMAIN]`